 Try setting up one or two text reminders or emails targeted at remote event participants.
 Those text reminders are useful for all your event attendees, especially since they’re already on their phones.
 But they’re especially effective for off-site participants!

 Technology is wild!
 Live streaming lets you broadcast your event in real time all over the world.
 Setting up and running a live stream takes a little planning, but there are tons of ways you can use streaming to make your event accessible to people off-site.

 Try using live streams for interactive event elements like:

 - Raffles and drawings (offline event attendees can participate!
 If they buy raffle tickets, on-site staff can write their names on the tickets)

 - Live auctions (if off-site bidders are interested in items, connect them with a staff member who can stay on the phone with them and be their proxy bidder)

 - Keynote speakers (this is a powerful way to share your story with people, even if they’re not participating as a bidder)

 - Live entertainment (live music from the comfort of their homes!)

 You could also consider doing a live-streamed tour of your event, setting up a camera on stage for high-quality viewing of entertainment and speakers, or posting periodic video updates.
 The possibilities are endless!

 New advancements in auctions platforms are making it easier than ever for off-site supporters to participate in silent auctions.
-These days, when placing a bid or buying a fund-a-need item is as simple as a swipe of the finger, nonprofits can explore new ways to broaden their audiences and raise more money at their events.
+These days, when placing a bid or buying a fund-a-need item is as simple as a swipe of the finger or the click of a mouse, nonprofits can explore new ways to broaden their audiences and raise more money at their events.
 We can’t wait to see how these strategies continue to evolve and expand!